Pull Requests vs Pair Programming

 Pull Requests aren’t the best tool for everything

 The main problem with these topics above is that PR’s are usually ready when the feature/bug is already being worked on and in the last stage of its development process.
-It’s an “already change proposal to be merged into the current system”, don’t forget that.
+It [a PR] is an “already changed proposal [I have already worked on this change, here’s the code] to be merged into the current system [someone please look it over]”.

 The concept of “Draft PR” exists to make explicit that a PR is not ready to be merged, so it’s still a “work in progress thing”, but that’s another topic.

 Pull Requests are, indeed, one of the best tools that we have in our industry to share knowledge about the changes that we are doing in the system, but sometimes they might be misused, as for example:

 - Discussions about code style.
 Code style shouldn’t be discussed in a PR.
 There should be already a CI running a code style checker, that’s all.
 If you want to talk about code style, request a change in your code style checker, but not in a random PR.

 - Spot bugs.
 Bugs and desired behavior should be covered by automated tests.
 The developer is the first responsible person for this topic.

 - Architectural or design discussions.
 Once a particular solution is developed and ready for review, it is usually really hard to “rollback” that idea and rewrite it again.
 Because “why would you do that?
 For some subjective opinion?
 It’s done already.
 And it seems to work just fine.”

 Having an extra person looking at the changes that we have done for “designing decisions” might be beneficial, but we could have addressed “potential disagreements” in a sooner stage.